Jason-Hargrove/unesco_go_seek/README.md

 ## Troubleshooting

 - Sometimes, Django’s static files cache can cause issues.
 Clear the cache by running this in the root:

   ```zsh
   python manage.py collectstatic --noinput
   ```

+- Clearing your browser cache and rebuild the Vue.js project to ensure no cached versions of the old code are being used:

+  - In Chrome: Go to Settings > Privacy and Security > Clear browsing data

+- If you suspect caching issues, you can force a hard refresh in your browser:
+  - In Chrome: Cmd + Shift + R (Mac) or Press Ctrl + F5 on (Win)